hadrian3689/shellshock/README.md

 ## Description

-A python3 script for the CVE-2014-6271 Shellshock exploit that creates a reverse shell <br> or a pseudo interactive shell using mkfifo for firewall evasion
+A python3 script for the CVE-2014-6271 Shellshock exploit that creates a reverse shell or a pseudo interactive shell using mkfifo for firewall evasion

 ## Getting Started